Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

-You learned to change your body in a way only few of your kind have mastered, you gain the following benefits:
+You learned to change your body in a way only few of your kind have mastered.

 * You can use your Shapechanger features to sprout additional limbs like tails or wings.
 * You can take the form of any creature you are familiar with up to a size of large, your game statistics stay the same, except for speed (movement, fly, swim or burrow)